musquash/Software-Engineering-2/README.md

 ## Keras
 Run the hole nn-keras.py file to get the needed results.
-Done by Moritz.

 ## MXNet
 Run the hole nn-mxnet.py file to get the needed results.
-Done by Philipp.

 ## Theano
 Run the hole rnn.py file from the 'Theano' folder to get the needed results.
-Done by Benjamin.